ieeevr/2024-test/attend/DEIA-streaming/index.md

     </p>
     <h2>APPLICATION GUIDELINES AND PROCESS</h2>
     <p>
-        We will be accepting applications through the end of the conference.
+        We will be accepting applications through the end of the conference (i.e., Closing Ceremony, March 21st).
 Those selected for DEIA Accessibility Streaming access will be informed on a rolling basis as their applications are approved and provided with instructions to promptly access the stream.
     </p>
     <p>
         Interested individuals may apply via this Google Form: <a href="https://forms.gle/5D54Ux7eu3sR9JC4A" target="_blank"> https://forms.gle/5D54Ux7eu3sR9JC4A</a>.